Council tax is set to rise by just 4p a day in Westminster for Band D residents as the council faces unprecedented pressures on its funding.

 The combined increase will mean the local element for the Band D properties in Westminster for 2019/20 will be £433.34 – equivalent to a 4p a day increase on last year.
 In addition, the Mayor of London has increased its element of the council tax bill for London boroughs by 9 per cent – an extra £26.28 a year in cash terms for an average Band D council tax payer.
 This is something Westminster City Council has no control over.

-However, the Budget which members also approved at Full Council shows the authority remains on track to deliver on all its City for All pledges.
+However, the Budget which members will be asked to approve at Full Council on 6 March 2019 shows the authority remains on track to deliver on all its City for All pledges.

 The council’s ground-breaking community contribution scheme to date has raised an extra £600,000 thanks to the generosity of Westminster residents living in the highest council tax band properties.
 This highlights the willingness these residents to contribute more.
 However, due to government rules on how council tax increases can be made, the council doesn’t have the ability to raise charges in just the highest band in order to protect those on low incomes.
 The council is lobbying Government to allow this flexibility.